Harold Franklyn: France and Belgium

 "Frankforce" was ordered to use the 5th and 50th Divisions to attack across the German lines of communication and link up with the French attacking from the Somme.
 On 25 May, this order was countermanded and "Frankforce", in one of the most important decisions of the campaign, was ordered to fill the gap between the Belgian Army and the BEF along the Ypres–Comines Canal.
 Franklyn's 5th Division fought in the Battle of the Ypres–Comines Canal and engaged in some of the toughest fighting of the war so far, with the Germans concentrating to eliminate the division.
 As the battle wore on, more units came under Franklyn's command, including the 10th and the 11th Brigade as well as elements of the 1st Division and heavy artillery from I Corps.
 By holding the line on the night of 27 May, Franklyn enabled Major General Bernard Montgomery's 3rd Division to cross behind Franklyn's rear to fill the huge gap caused by the Belgian Army's surrender.
-Franklyn's stand was hailed by Lieutenant General Alan Brooke as having saved the BEF from destructio.
+Franklyn's stand was hailed by Lieutenant General Sir Alan Brooke, commanding the II Corps, under whose command the 5th Division was serving under, as having saved the BEF from destruction.
 Brooke wrote in his diary that "Franklyn had put up a very fine show and the 5th Division had fought admirably".
-Major General Henry Pownall, Lord Gort's Chief of Staff, believed Franklyn to be the outstanding British divisional commander of the campaign.
+Lieutenant General Sir Henry Pownall, chief of staff to General Lord Gort, commander of the BEF, believed Franklyn to be the outstanding British divisional commander of the campaign.
 Brooke then gave orders for Franklyn and his division, now reduced to roughly 600 men in each of his two brigades, to withdraw from their positions and retreat to the Dunkirk perimeter, which they did on the night of 29 May and were subsequently evacuated to England over the next few days.